t510599/python-card-web/README_ENGLISH.md

 * 20 HP

-* a card deck witj 115 cards
+* a card deck with 115 cards

 * three initial cards in hand